Footballer, Coach, Pundit & Lawyer

 To book Eniola Aluko please contact your JLA Agent.

-The Juventus, England and former-Chelsea striker is noted as a natural goalscorer and a leading talent in the women’s game.
-She’s won Super League and Serie A titles and FA Cups and played over 100 internationals.
-Off the pitch she’s a lawyer, having qualified in the US and working the City.
-She also hit the headlines with her stand against the discrimination, outdated behaviour and damaging culture within the England women’s coaching set up.
+The former Juventus, England and Chelsea striker was a natural goalscorer and a leading talent in the women’s game.
+She won Super League and Serie A titles as well as FA Cups, and played over 100 internationals.
+She served as Aston Villa Women's sporting director.
+Off the pitch she’s a lawyer, having qualified in the US and worked the City.
+She's a regular pundit and commentator on both the men's and women's game, becoming the first woman pundit on Match of the Day.
+She hit the headlines with her stand against the discrimination, outdated behaviour and damaging culture within the England women’s coaching set up.
 As well as examining the lessons any organisation can learn from the failures within the FA, she also looks at the nature of a winning team and a winning mindset, and what good leadership looks like.

 Eni was dubbed by some as the Wayne Rooney of the women’s game for her natural ability, creativity and eye for goal.
 Unlike the former Manchester United and England captain, however, Eni is also a qualified lawyer.
 Having taken her bar exams in New York and in London, she also worked in the City specialising in entertainment law.